BFang-Overflow/Figure-Case-Study/IMU Subsystem Automation Test Design Doc.md

 3. Set vibration shaker to each frequency and measure assert reported attitude data within accuracy.

 !!! caution Check
-    Comfirm with hardward team, this likely can be a hardware characterization test instead of a regression item until further lessons learned.
+    Confirm with hardware team, this likely can be a hardware characterization test instead of a regression item until further lessons learned.